37–38 The Shambles

 37–38 The Shambles is a historic pair of buildings in York, England.
-Grade II* listed buildings, parts of the structures date to the late 15th century, with extensions added in the 17th century.
+Grade II* listed, parts of the structures date to the late 15th century, with extensions added in the 17th century.
 They were both renovated around 1954, including some rebuilding work.

 As of 2025, No. 37 is occupied by The Cheesecake Guy and No. 38 by Little Saffrons.